ElvinOuyang/elvinouyang.github.io/_posts/2017-06-16-gtd-detailed-data-mining.md

 ![](/assets/images/gtd/2017-06-16-gtd-detailed-data-mining_files/figure-markdown_github/4.png)

-Similar to the attack types, recent years have seen the increase of terror attacks on the *Religious Figures/Institutions*, *Police*, and *Abortion Related*.
-Traditionally "popular" target, such as *Business*, was attacked less often, while *Private Citizens & Property* remains to be a frequent target.
+Similar to the attack types, recent years have seen the increase of terror attacks on the *Religious Figures/Institutions*, *Police*, and *Abortion Related* targets.
+Traditionally "popular" targets, such as *Business*, was attacked less often, while *Private Citizens & Property* remains to be a frequent target.
 The reason behind this, again, might be related to the public safety measurements placed by the government on the "typical" targets, leading to bigger variety in the target type in recent years.

-### Question 2: Did attacks with foreign connections happened in different locations?
+### Question 2: Did Attacks with Foreign Connections Happen in Different Locations?

-I will answer this question by first quickly look at the geolocation info for the incidents, tagged with whether they have any form of foreign connections.
-The first thing I do is to create a new dataframe from the dataset.
+I answered this question by first quickly looking at the coordinates of the incidents, tagged with whether they have any form of foreign connections.
+The first thing I did is to create a new dataframe from the dataset.

 ``` r
 # Generate geolocation-friendly dataframe for the analysis